erral/plone-kickstarter/README.md

-# Kickstarting Plone with make & pip
+# Kickstarting Plone with make, mxdev & pip

 This cookiecutter template helps in

-- building and running Plone using pip and a Makefile
+- building and running Plone using pip, mxdev and a Makefile
 - launching and debugging Plone from within VisualCode

 ## Prerequisites